-This section explains the application of the business and occupation (B&O), retail sales, and use taxes to manufacturers.
+This rule explains the application of the business and occupation (B&O), retail sales, and use taxes to manufacturers.
 It identifies the special tax classifications and rates that apply to specific manufacturing activities.
-The law provides a retail sales and use tax exemption for certain machinery and equipment used by manufacturers.
+The law provides a retail sales and use tax exemption for certain machinery and equipment (M&E) used by manufacturers.
 Refer to RCW 82.08.0256

 5, 82.12.02565, and WAC 458-20-13601

 (Manufacturers and processors for hire—Sales and use tax exemption for machinery and equipment) for more information regarding this exemption.
 Effective June 12, 2014, chapter 140, Laws of 2014 (SB 6505), machinery and equipment used directly in the manufacturing, research and development, or testing of marijuana, including related services, are not eligible for the M&E retail sales and use tax exemption.
 For purposes of this rule, "marijuana" is any product with a THC concentration greater than .03 percent.
 Persons engaging in both extracting and manufacturing activities should also refer to WAC 458-20-135